home-assistant/home-assistant.io/source/_examples/notify.mqtt.markdown

 ## Use the the MQTT notify platform

 The [MQTT notify service platform](/integrations/notify.mqtt/) allows you to use [MQTT discovery](/docs/mqtt/discovery/), or manual setup through `configuration.yaml` to enable a custom MQTT notify service.
+The notify platform helps to implement notification services on IoT notification screens, notification gateways, or for digital signage applications.
+An example is showing a text alert message on a climate control unit, e.g. an error, alert or informal message.
+The device can advertize the notification message service through discovery.

 ## Direct publishing